Monsters of Homology II: Avemetatarsalia and the folly of counting on fingers

 - Dinosauria: (Triassic - Rec) The dominant land vertebrates of the Jurassic and Cretaceous, but which includes Aves, the birds, who continue to the present.

-Synapomorphy: The ankle joint runs between the proximal and distal tarsals (right).
-(In contrast to the setup in Crurotarsi (left))
+Synapomorphy - the naive 20th century view: The ankle joint runs between the proximal and distal tarsals (right).
+(In contrast to the "crocodile-normal" setup in Crurotarsi (left) in which the calcaneum rotates around a peg in the astragalus.)

-The central biomechanical theme of this group's evolution, however, is the functional decoupling of fore and hindlimb function for bipedalism or powered flight.
+But that doesn't alter the central biomechanical theme of this group's evolution - the functional decoupling of fore and hindlimb function for bipedalism or powered flight.
 This functional decoupling enabled the fore and hindlimbs to evolve into different forms.

 Sceromochlus taylori by T-PEKC from DeviantArt